kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 Imagine someone else will reading the instructions you have written.

 Imagine using the instructions you have written to teach someone over the phone.

+Watch cooking shows and pay attention to how they teach the recipe.

+Watch DIY, construction and repair guides and pay attention to how they are able to guide you into completing a complicated task using only words.

+Watch drawing tutorials and pay attention to how they give step by step instructions.

+Watch programming videos.

+Watch Martial Arts videos.

+All these different forms of instructions have something useful to teach you.

+Learn a new skill and get used to teaching what you know.

+Customer service representatives teach customers how to get requests approved.

+Technical support representatives teach customers how to fix their product or service.

+Sales representatives teach customers how to solve their problem using the product they are selling and the best way to buy.

+When you get older, your life will be easy or difficult depending on how well you developed your teaching skills.

 #### Ask yourself